 Auth0 allows you to quickly add authentication and access user profile information in your application.
-This guide demonstrates how to integrate Auth0 with an Ionic (Angular) & Capacitor application using the Auth0 SPA SDK.
+This guide demonstrates how to integrate Auth0 with an Ionic (Angular) & Capacitor application using the Auth0 Angular SDK.

 To use Auth0 services, you need to have an application set up in the Auth0 Dashboard.
 The Auth0 application is where you will configure how you want authentication to work for your project.